hu-berlin-cms/ansible-seafile/UPGRADE.md

 ansible -i hosts upgrade_os.yml
 ```

-You can simulate this, if you want to see, what would be done in advance:
+You can simulate this, if you want to see in advance, what would be done:
 ```
 ansible -i hosts -e simulate=yes upgrade_os.yml
 ```